Wayne Embry: Boston Celtics and Milwaukee Bucks

-That offseason, when the Milwaukee Bucks were formed, they claimed Embry from the Celtics in the expansion draft, and Embry started at center for the Bucks for the 1968–69 season.
+That offseason, when the Milwaukee Bucks were formed, they claimed an unprotected Embry from the Celtics in the May 1968 expansion draft.
+He was named the Bucks first captain.
+Embry started at center for the Bucks for the 1968–69 season, averaging 13.1 points and 8.6 rebounds in 30.2 minutes per game.
 In the first game in Bucks franchise history, Embry scored 15 points and grabbed 20 rebounds.
-Embry retired at the end of the season.
+Embry retired at the end of the season, at age 32.
+Over his 11-year career, Embry averaged 9.1 rebounds and 12.5 points per game.